ebalogun01/EV-EcoSim/README.md

 Includes existing base case building/home load (usually uncontrollable) within the distribution grid.
 This work uses proprietary Pecan Street Data.
 Below is an exmaple data prototype for the base load data.
 Note that column fields are case-sensitive.
 The data used in the original paper has a minute resolution, as is the power system simulation.
-A csv file with the data prototype is also provided in `base_load_data/base_load_data_proto.csv`.
+A csv file with the data prototype is also provided in `base_load_data/data_use.csv`.
 The fields: month, day, and hour are indexed from 1.
 For example 1 - January, 12 - December.
 The fields: minute and second are indexed from 0.
 For example 0 - 59.
 The rest of the columns represented by numbers are anonymized building loads in kilo-watts (kW).
-For the paper, the `base_load_data` folder also included a `data_use.csv` file which is the actual data from Pecan Street, but unfortunately cannot be shared due to proprietary data rights.
-However, there are free versions of Pecan Street data.
+For the paper, the `base_load_data/data_use.csv` contained the actual data from Pecan Street, but unfortunately cannot be shared due to proprietary data rights.
+However, there are free versions of Pecan Street data that can be used within the plaform by simply replacing the csv file with the appropriate load data file.

 <img src="doc_images/baseload_data_proto.png" width="800" alt="Base load data prototype.">